apresland/scala-microservices/README.md

-# Reactive realtime Tweetstream analysis
+# Reactive Tweetstream analysis in Scala

+This project demonstrates realtime sentiment analyis and influencer identification using live Tweetstream data.

-The current best technologies for streamed data analysis are Spark, Mesos, Akka, Cassandra and Kafka which together form the so called SMACK stack.
+The current best-of-breed technologies for streamed data analysis are Spark, Mesos, Akka, Cassandra and Kafka which together form the so called SMACK stack.
 Out of these Mesos (with Marathon and DC/OS) is responsible for scaling the system.
 From the others Spark/Akka/Kafka focus on reacting to the data streaming into the application with Cassandra as data store.

-TODO: ELK (Logstash + Elasticsearch)
+Although SMACK is the cannonical Big-Data stack interesting alternative technologies for realtime applications are Elasticsearch, Logstash and Kibana together known as the ELK stack.

-This demonstration is concerns only the SACK components using Tweet streams as a source of real-time data.
+This demonstration is concerns only the SACK  and EL components using Tweet streams as a source of real-time data.

 # Technology stack